 It would be remiss of us to mention Auckland’s best pasta without paying homage to one of the city’s original Italian institutions.
 Ponsonby’s Prego has been dishing up the good stuff since the 80s, with the linguine marinara being a staple for as long as we can remember.
 Packed with prawns, mussels, tuna and cockles and cooked in a white wine sauce, this dish is a favourite for a reason.

-You’ll be forgiven for not immediately thinking of game-focused restaurant Cazador when it comes to the city’s best pasta purveyors, but it turns out this Dominion Road stalwart whips up a mean bowl.
-The current star on its menu is a swoon-worthy braised venison shoulder pappardelle, with fennel and peas for good measure.
+You’ll be forgiven for not immediately thinking of game-focused restaurant Cazador when it comes to the city’s best pasta purveyors, but it turns out this Dominion Road stalwart whips up a mean plate.
+The current star on its menu is a swoon-worthy rabbit leg and saffron tagliatelle, with green olives and charred greens for good measure.

 Gusto at the Grand